waimea-ljmutch/chores-project/docs/1-sprint-1-prototype.md

 I took notes and some feedback from my friends and family

-### Changes / Improvements
-Zach- having names in the home page and in each name having the chores they must do so that they don't must try and remember
+>Zach- having names in the home page and in each name having the chores they must do so that they don't must try and remember

-Dad- have a back button on chores page.
+>Dad- have a back button on chores page.
 When you click on the chore you want to do you can select the type of location/rooms.
 Have sub tasks for example: for vacuum, change vacuum cleaner bag if needed.
 For dishwasher add unstack Dishwasher or stack

+### Changes / Improvements
+first I added names in the first page and i made it so when you click on the names it goes to a chore i also added a back button on the chores screen so that if you clicked the wrong person you can go back and then with those chores I also added sub chores